qantify/e621-grabber/README.md

 Alternatively, create a discussion on the [workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1681311957) and then link it in the comments if it becomes too big for the comment section.

+If you have an issue with addon compatibility, a quick workaround is to run `e621_forceenable` as a command in the console.
+This will remove all other PlayerSay hooks, but might break other addons.

 Authors
 ---